Sabourifar/Utilities/README.md

 ### Overview

 The **Password Manager Utility v2** is a PowerShell script that generates secure passwords and manages login information.
 It offers secure or custom password generation with options to save passwords or full login details.

-### Changes from v1 (Password Generator)

-- Renamed to "Password Manager" to reflect added login info management.
-- Added saving of website/title and username alongside passwords.
-- Multi-level menu system for generation and actions.
-- Ensures required character types in passwords with shuffling.
-- Persistent loop until exit, improved input validation, and detailed documentation.

 ### Features